cloudflare/workers-docs/reference/tooling/serverless/cli.md

 # Cloudflare Workers - Create
 Creates a new Serverless service in the current working directory based on the provided template.
+[Read full documentation on the main serverless docs site](https://www.serverless.com/framework/docs/providers/cloudflare/cli-reference/deploy).

 **Create service in current working directory:**